 Takeaway: While you do still need to remind them that showing up for work is important, a huge change in someone’s at-home situation can often be excused.

 You might sometimes discover that employees are struggling with issues like getting children to school on time.
 If this is a common refrain among your employees, consider instituting a flexible scheduling policy.
-For example, you can let employees elect to work from 9-6, rather than from 8-5.
+For example, you can let employees elect to work from 9:00 am to 6:00 pm, rather than from 8:00 am to 5:00 pm.

 If you’ve taken all the informal steps and an employee keeps skipping work, it’s time to get formal.
 Using your written guidelines from your attendance policy, starting giving the employee demerits until they’ve reached the maximum number.
 You can then dismiss the employee under your attendance guidelines.